Global Wind Day

 In association with EWEA and GWEC, national wind energy associations and companies involved in wind energy production organise events in many countries around the world.
 In 2011, there were events organised in 30 countries, on 4 continents.
 Events included visits to onshore and offshore wind farms, information campaigns, demonstration turbines being set up in cities, wind workshops and a wind parade.
 Many events happened on Global Wind Day (15 June) itself, but there were also events on the days and weeks before and afterwards.
-In 2012 there were 250 events around the globe and a very popular photo competition.
+In 2012 there were 250 events around the globe and a popular photo competition.

 2007

 The inaugural year of Wind Day (it did not become Global Wind Day until 2009) was organised by EWEA.
 The main idea was to coordinate events organised by national wind energy associations and companies active in the wind energy field.
 Wind Day in 2007 reached 18 countries in Europe, with a participation of around 35,000 people.